carvel-dev/carvel/site/content/kapp-controller/docs/latest/package-install-exentensions.md

 ```

-Will include the overlay stored in the secret `my-overlay-secret` during the
+will include the overlay stored in the secret `my-overlay-secret` during the
 templating steps of the package.
 This will allow users to further customize a
 package installation in advanced cases.